Defective parts or products can lead to serious liability issues,

 - Biomedical ApplicationsDeep learning can be applied in biomedical research applications, such as identifying the number, location, and type of cells in images.
 Deep learning software can also be applied to other scenarios, including disease detection and diagnosis, drug discovery research, clinical trials, and pattern recognition for genomics.

-LandingLens Benefits for Medical and Pharmaceutical Inspection
+LandingLens Benefits for Pharmaceutical Inspection

 LandingLens, an industry-first data-centric artificial intelligence (AI) visual inspection platform, helps improve inspection accuracy and reduce false positives.
 The end-to-end platform standardizes deep learning solutions that reduce development time and scale projects easily to multiple facilities across the globe.